 eCommerce has definitely been booming since the outbreak of the COVID-19, Redmart even had a backlog of orders after someone ordered 800 KG worth of products.
-So, to the question on hand, how many of you visit an eCommerce website and shop via the following steps?
+So, to the question on hand, how many of you visit eCommerce websites and shop via the following steps?

 - Manually scroll through products looking for what you want